algonquin-college-sat/24f-cst8319-310-team-2/installation.md

 The game is organized into levels, and each contributor has developed the following directories for their respective levels:

 - **Navjot**: `levels/navjot/`
+  - Contains code and assets for the basic waste sorting levels in Topic 1.
+This includes drag-and-drop waste sorting and catching waste with bins.

+- **Nour**: `levels/nour/`
   - Contains code and assets for the levels navjot contributed, Topic 1.

 - **Kushi**: `levels/kushi/`